-Raccoons are found all throughout Toronto, Brampton, Markham, Pickering and GTA and are one of the most destructive wild animals homeowners deal with.
+Raccoons are found throughout Toronto, Brampton, Markham, Pickering and GTA and are some of the most destructive wild animals homeowners deal with.

 Nuisance Raccoons are attracted to your lawns, gardens, and garbage cans and frequently make a mess of your yard.
-If you have a nuisance raccoon problem it’s important to stay away from them due to the risk of roundworm and rabies, this is an extremely low risk in our opinion, so no need to fear the raccoons, just be aware and hire our affordable raccoon control service.
+If you have a pest raccoon problem it’s important to stay away from them due to the risk of roundworm and rabies, this is an extremely low risk in our opinion, so no need to fear the raccoons, just be aware and hire an experienced raccoon control service with great wildlife control reviews.

-We’ve helped thousands of homeowners with humane baby raccoon removal during the baby season which happens from mid-February to August.
+We’ve helped thousands of homeowners with humane baby raccoon removal during the baby season which happens a couple of times per year

 Trapping Raccoons in Toronto and relocating them far away is never our first recommendation for 3 good reasons.